 - When the water dips below 70 F, wetsuits will be required, unless you have proven cold-water swimming experience.

 Laura confirms this practice with an email usually on Thursday or Friday.
 However, shifting weather and water conditions may cause practice to be canceled after that email.
-In addition, unless you are a registered member of SYSM, you won’t get the email.
+Unless you are a registered member of SYSM, you won’t get any emails.
 However, there are two solutions: